-Redcliffe Sixth Form Centre Admissions Policy 2023 - 2024
+Redcliffe Sixth Form Centre Admissions Policy 2025 - 2026

 - 1. The Governing Body is by law responsible for admissions into the Sixth Form. - 2.
 The school will admit any students with an Education, Health and Care Plan (EHCP), whose Education, Health and Care Plan names the school. - 3.
 We offer only Level 3 courses, for which the basic admissions threshold will be outlined in our current prospectus.
 This will also detail the additional grade requirements which apply in particular subjects.
 All places offered will be dependent on achieving the published admissions threshold. - 4.
-Students currently attending Year 11 at St Mary Redcliffe and Temple School, who express a preference for a place, will be admitted to the Sixth Form provided they meet the published admissions threshold and complete the on-line application form by the published deadline\. - 5.
-Students wishing to transfer to St Mary Redcliffe and Temple School Sixth Form from other educational institutions must complete the on-line application form and submit this to the school by the published deadline\. - The Published Admission Number (PAN) for students from other educational institutions for September 2023 is 100.
+Students currently attending Year 11 at St Mary Redcliffe and Temple School, who express a preference for a place, will be admitted to the Sixth Form provided they meet the published admissions threshold and complete the on-line application form by the published deadline. - 5.
+Students wishing to transfer to St Mary Redcliffe and Temple School Sixth Form from other educational institutions must complete the on-line application form and submit this to the school by the published deadline. - 6.
+The Published Admission Number (PAN) for students from other educational institutions for September 2025 is 100.
 If fewer students than the PAN apply from other educational institutions, then all of these students will be admitted, provided they meet the published admissions threshold. - 7.
-After the admission of students with an Education, Health and Care Plan (EHCP), if there are more applications from students from other educational institutions by the application deadline than places available, then each application received on time will be ranked against the following oversubscription criteria in determining the awarding of offers: - A. Students who are currently Looked After\ or have previously been Looked After\; - B. Students who currently have siblings\ in Years 7 to 12 of St Mary Redcliffe and Temple School; - C. Distance from the student's home to the school in a straight line, as at the published deadline.
+After the admission of students with an Education, Health and Care Plan (EHCP), if there are more applications from students from other educational institutions by the application deadline than places available, then each application received on time will be ranked against the following oversubscription criteria in determining the awarding of offers: - A. Students who are currently Looked After or have previously been Looked After; - B. Students who currently have siblings in Years 7 to 12 of St Mary Redcliffe and Temple School: - C. Distance from the student's home to the school in a straight line, as at the published deadline.
 Home to school distances will be measured in a direct line from a point on the home address as held by the Local Authority, defined in the Local Land and Property Gazetteer, to a defined point within the main school building using the Local Authority's computerised mapping system. - 8.
-Where it has not been necessary to apply these criteria on the published deadline\, then places will continue to be awarded in the order that they are received until places available have been filled. - 9.
+Where it has not been necessary to apply these criteria on the published deadline, then places will continue to be awarded in the order that they are received until places available have been filled. - 9.
 Students who are unsuccessful in securing a place will be entered on a waiting list.
-Should places become available before the start of the academic year, these will be offered to those who still wish to be admitted in accordance with the over-subscription criteria. - 10.
+Should places become available before the start of the academic year, these will be offered to those who still wish to be admitted in accordance with the over-subscription criteria.
+Unsuccessful applicants have the right to appeal.
+Anyone questioning an admissions decision should refer their concern initially to the Head of 6th Form.
+If the response is unsatisfactory then this can be referred to the Chair of the Governors' Admissions Committee. - 10.
 Admission to the Sixth Form does not guarantee a place on all courses.